 - If you are suing about damage to your house that occurred in Jasper County.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Jasper County then you would be able to sue your landlord in Jasper County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Jasper County Small Claims Court?

 You can always sue an individual Jasper County Small Claims Court if they live in Jasper County.
 You can always sue a company in Jasper County Small Claims Court if their business is located in Jasper County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Jasper County Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)